CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.2.2 Windows Server 2012.md

 ### 1.3 Delimitation

-The block Windows Server 2012 (R2) is applicable to all target objects operating under the operating system Microsoft Windows Server 2012 (R2).
+The block Windows Server 2012 (R2) is to be applied to all target objects operating under the operating system Microsoft Windows Server 2012 (R2).
 It specifies and complements the aspects addressed in the SYS.1.1 General Server building block to specifics of Windows Server 2012 (R2) without repeating the requirements of the APP.2.2 Active Directory building block.

-This building block assumes default integration with an Active Directory domain, as is common in businesses and government agencies.
+This building block assumes default integration into an Active Directory domain, as is common in businesses and government agencies.
 Special features of stand-alone systems are mentioned only occasionally, where the differences appeared to be particularly relevant.

 Security requirements of possible server roles and functions such as file server (APP.3.3 file server), web server (APP.3.2 web server) or Exchange (APP.5.2 Exchange / Outlook) are the subject of our own components, just like the topic of virtualization (SYS.1.5 server virtualization) , This module is about the basic protection at the operating system level with on-board means independent of the intended use of the server.